ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-80. Answer the following questions regarding residual networks.
+Q. Answer the following questions regarding residual networks.
 1. Mathematically, the residual block may be represented by:
 $$y = x + F(x)$$
 What is the function F?
 2. In one sentence, what was the main idea behind deep residual networks (ResNets) as introduced in the original paper?

 <details><summary><b>Answer</b></summary>